camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

    TLS ensures the confidentiality and integrity of the transported data and provides a way to authenticate the server.
    - With HTTP/2 or HTTP/3, performance improvements can be achieved due to better optimization and multiplexing of requests.
-   - If HTTP 1.1 is used, usage of _TCP persistent connections_ is recommended to achieve comparable performance.
+   - If HTTP 1.1 is used, usage of _TCP persistent connections_ is RECOMMENDED to achieve comparable performance.

 2. **Authentication and authorization must be considered**